Abhi-nand/basic-model/README.md

 git remote or git remote -v ====check if the remote has been added by executing  to get more information. <br />
 “README.md ======for description of project in Markdown<br />
-git push origin master=======The git push command to remote directory in github
+git push origin master=======The git push command to remote directory in github and finally authenticate with your git hub account